-positive beliefs or mental economic models of the general public - though not of policy-makers.
-SHILLER (1996) asks why people do not like inflation.
+Despite their apparent significance in economic policy-making, the roles of positive beliefs have rarely been studied by economists.
+While in psychology there exist some attempts to investigate what mental models people have about the economy (for example, Williamson and Wearing, 1996) and how they may affect behavior (for example, Shimp and Sharma, 1987), little work has been done in economics.
+There exist only few studies that try to explore and assess the positive beliefs (for example, Caplan, 2002) or mental economic models of the general public - though not of policy-makers.
+Shiller (1996) asks why people do not like inflation.
 Economists have a long list of reasons why inflation may harm the economy.
 Lay-people also dislike inflation just as economists, however, for quite different reasons.
-SHILLER (1996, 44) reports that low inflation is an important element of national pride, and concludes from his study that people appear to believe in a "bad-actor-sticky-wage model".
+Shiller (1996, 44) reports that low inflation is an important element of national pride, and concludes from his study that people appear to believe in a 'bad-actor-sticky-wage model'.
 That is, inflation is seen to be caused by some badly-behaving or greedy people.
 Inflation hurts the general public's standard of living.
 Increases in prices, however, are not met with increases in wages.
 Such a finding may have implications for the making of monetary policy:

-"Those who implement national policy towards inflation have to sort out which concerns they share with the public, and which they do not. ...
-The public's models of the economy are fundamentally different from those of economists" (op. cit. p.
-46).7
+Those who implement national policy towards inflation have to sort out which concerns they share with the public, and which they do not. ...
+The public's models of the economy are fundamentally different from those of economists. (op. cit.
+46)8

-In the light of such (still preliminary and incomplete) evidence three basic and broad questions arise: (i) What beliefs do citizens and policy-makers actually hold and how do they contrast with economists' beliefs? (ii) To what extent do economic beliefs guide economic behavior and what happens when economic and political actors behave according to their "deviating" beliefs?
+In the light of such (still preliminary and incomplete) evidence three basic and broad questions arise: (i) What beliefs do citizens and policy-makers actually hold and how do they contrast with economists' beliefs? (ii) To what extent do economic beliefs guide economic behavior and what happens when economic and political actors behave according to their 'deviating' beliefs?
 And perhaps more fundamentally: (iii) How do people acquire beliefs, mental models or theories, and how do they evolve?

-The simple background to the last questions is that people do not seem to be equipped with beliefs a birth (i.e., a near tabula rasa situation, DENZAU & NORTH, 1994, 15), and that they live in a world of true (or Knightian) uncertainty that requires them to form mental models in order to act purposefully.
-This leads to the even more basic question of how people learn about and to cope with the world around them.
+The simple background to the last question is that people do not seem to be equipped with beliefs at birth (that is, a near tabula rasa situation, Denzau and North, 1994, 15), and that they live in a world of true (or Knightian) uncertainty that requires them to form mental models in order to act purposefully.
+This leads to the even more basic question of how people learn about and cope with the world around them.
 Hence, a solid foundation to answer the third question requires a theory of human learning under uncertainty.

-While most economists' efforts to develop an economic theory of learning have focused on learning under certainty (and sometimes risk),8 and have tended to ignore the roles of positive beliefs or mental models, there exist attempts to develop behavioral (not behaviorist) foundations of economic learning (SLEMBECK, 1998), or to explicitly account for the roles and evolution of "shared mental models" (DENZAU & NORTH, 1994, who refer to HOLLAND ET AL., 1986, and ARTHUR, 1992).
-Somewhat surprisingly, psychologists seem to have only started to study economic socialization (LEISER ET AL., 1990; LEWIS ET AL., 1995; LUNT & FURNHAM, 1996), however, without referring to the economic literature or making use of economic thinking (FREY, 1998).
+While most economists' efforts to develop an economic theory of learning have focused on learning under certainty (and sometimes risk), and have tended to ignore the roles of positive beliefs or mental models, there exist attempts to develop behavioral (not behaviorist) foundations of economic learning (Slembeck, 1998), or to explicitly account for the roles and evolution of 'shared mental models' (Denzau and North, 1994, who refer to Holland et al., 1986, and Arthur, 1992).
+Somewhat surprisingly, psychologists seem to have only started to study economic socialization (Leiser et al., 1990; Lewis et al., 1995; Lunt and Furnham, 1996), however, without referring to the economic literature or making use of economic thinking (Frey, 1998).